leap71/leap71.github.io/coding-for-engineers/15-computational-geometry-part3.md

 msh.AddQuad(anV[2], anV[6], anV[5], anV[1]);
 ```

-This can be a bit tricky to figure out, but if you label all vertices with their index numbers, it is relatively easy to understand which corner connects with which to make up a face.
+This can be a bit tricky to figure out, but if you label all corners of the box with their index numbers, it is relatively easy to understand which one connects with which to make up a face.

 Congratulations, you created a cube from a `Mesh` object by hand.